joanpaak/General_Recognition_Theory_Bayes/README.md

 Here, I'll be limiting myself to the ubiquitous 2x2 categorization task.
 In such a task the participant is presented with two-dimensional stimuli; two signal levels are selected fromboth dimensions, hence the 2x2 in the name.
 The actual task is then to select the correct category for each stimulus.
 I will assume that anyone reading this  is familiar with that sort of setup.

+## Include bivariate_cdf.stan!

+Make sure that the bivariate_cdf.stan file is in the same directory as the model.
+This file will be pasted to the beginning via the include.
+If Stan can't find the file, try removing the forward slash in the beginning.
+Maybe that'll fix it?
+I don't know!

 ## Formatting data for the models:

 You will need to provide two pieces of data.
 A full 4x4 confusion matrix and a matrix defining the order of stimuli and responses in which the first level is coded  with -1 and the second level with 1.